csc301-fall-2019/team-project-chalmer-s-cards/README.md

 The groups are as follow:
 * Group 1: Brian, Saim, Rooney
 * Group 2: Frederick, Alex, Jimmy, Zuhab
-In total, there will be two - three models completed by these two groups for deliverable 2
+In total, there will be two/three models completed by these two groups for deliverable 2